 Another rule in Welch’s kitchen: The orchestration of any dish should elicit maximum flavor.
 “The idea of what condiments are is arbitrary, but how we design dishes isn’t,” she says.
 “We look to hit all the flavor and textural notes.
 A condiment can add acidity, crunch, creaminess, balance and a little funkiness.
 They ensure maximal flavor – that it’s not a one-note dish.”

 The traditional definition of condiments barely scratches the surface.
 Condiments have moved far beyond tableside ketchup, salt and pepper.

-“As a term, it’s pretty broad-reaching,” says Sarah Welch, executive chef of Republic.
+“As a term, it’s pretty broad-reaching,” says Welch.
 “You want to say a condiment is a finishing element, but it’s more specific.
-I’m pretty comfortable saying it is something shelf-stable or preserved—or at least not highly perishable.”
+I’m pretty comfortable saying it is something shelf-stable or preserved – or at least not highly perishable.”
 She gives pickles, crunchy spice blends, vinegar-based sauces, tapenade and chutney as examples.

-For Timothy Cottini, chef-owner of Knife, a condiment brightens, adds depth and brings complexity.
+For Cottini, a condiment brightens, adds depth and brings complexity.
 “It can be a spice blend such as za’atar or dukkah that adds texture, sauce, pickled ingredients, honey, tahini, barbecue sauce,” he says.
 “It’s a pretty wide field, and it keeps expanding; there’s more to reach for.”